 —Karen S.

-So I took a step back and began testing a different, more gentle approach to handling the dough.
+So I took a step back and began testing a different, more gentle approach to handling the rye dough.
 Out went the mixer and the vigorous kneading.
 In went a little more patience and a few sets of gentle folds.

-The end result was such a vast improvement — an airy, easy to handle dough that baked up into a gorgeous rye sandwich bread.
-It was soft and chewy with a moist, slightly open crumb that toasted up beautifully.
+The end result was such a vast improvement — an airy, easy-to-handle dough that baked up into a gorgeous rye sandwich bread.
+It was soft and chewy with a moist, slightly open crumb that toasted beautifully.
 Yes, it's a little bit of a longer process, but since it's mostly hands-off resting time, I really do think the extra time is so worth it for the end result.
 Plus, you don't need to get out your mixer to make it!
 What a win!

 The final version of this seeded deli rye bread uses a blend of 25% rye flour and 75% bread flour.
 Rye flour on its own is notoriously bad at developing a strong gluten network, so blending it with a high-gluten flour like bread flour provides the necessary strength and structure for this rye bread to hold its shape.